ardizio/IBM-Deep-Learning-edX/README.md

 # IBM-Deep-Learning-edX

-I have created a Github repo where I've uploaded my 26 pages of handwritten notes and all my Jupyter Notebooks, including exercises and Final Exams.
+I have created this repo where I've uploaded my 26 pages of handwritten notes and all my Jupyter Notebooks, including exercises and Final Exams.

 Notes:
 - "Deep Learning with Keras" is, in my opinion, possibly the best introductory DL course available.
 Having attended several others (both online and in-person), I found this one to be minimalistic yet comprehensive, offering depth within its simplicity.
 Credit goes to Alex Aklson.